x-tool/odm/README.md

 ## Performance

 Use reflect package.
-I don't think performance beautiful. but it write for develop The most simple.
+I don't think performance beautiful. but it write for develop simple.